ROS Network Setup

 rosinit.
 For more information on setting

-up and using the ROS network, see Network Connection and Exploration.
+up and using the ROS network, see ROS Network Connection and Exploration.

 Nodes communicate by sending messages using entities called publishers, subscribers, and services.
 Publishers send data using topic names, which subscribers then receive over the network.
 Services use clients to request information from a server.
-For more information on sending messages, see Publishers and Subscribers.
+For more information on sending messages, see ROS in MATLAB.

 Network Connection Layout